The Sorry Plight of the Human Male

 As a human male you are the weaker of the two sexes, until now doomed to poorer health and to an earlier death.

 The figures are clear and convincing.
-In the United States the life expectancy of women is 71 years, of men 65-1/2.
+In the United States the life expectancy of women is 73.9 years, of men 67.3.
 Women recover from diseases more easily and frequently, are physically superior to men in almost every way.
-They are sixteen times less likely to have color blindness, seven times less likely to have hysteria, eight times less likely to stutter, far less subject to epilepsy, hemophilia, and most other diseases.
+They are 16 times less likely to have color blindness, seven times less likely to have hysteria, eight times less likely to stutter, immune to hemophilia, far less subject to epilepsy and many other diseases.

 Mentally, too, women are much more stable.
 You have only to take a swing through our mental hospitals to see that male patients far outnumber females.